 Is it normal to have headaches after dental work?

-Some patients report having a headache after having dental work performed.
-This may be caused by having to hold your jaw open for an extended period during your dental work.
-This can cause muscle spasms after your appointment which may lead to a headache.
+Some patients report having a headache after getting dental work.
+For example, holding your jaw open for an extended period during your treatment can cause muscle spasms after your appointment which may lead to a headache.
+However, it is not normal and you should consult with your dentist if this persists.

 No matter which solution you decide is the better one for your needs, Dr. Freano is ready to help.
-Schedule a dental appointment with Dr. Freano today to learn how you can become headache-free.
+Visit Complete Dentistry For All Ages and schedule a dental appointment with Dr. Freano today to learn how you can become headache-free.